struct/mathilda/README.md

 Depending on the number of cores your system has Mathilda manages a pool of worker processes for efficiently distributing work with an event model implemented by libuv.
 This design was chosen to minimize the impact that slower servers have on performance.
 More on that below.

 It is important to note that Mathilda calls fork to create the child processes.
 This is normally a bad choice for library designs but suits our needs perfectly.
-However this means that you shouldn't call fork from your Mathilda tool and you shouldn't reuse file descriptors from your callbacks unless you really know what you're doing.
+However this means that you probably shouldn't call fork from your Mathilda tool and you shouldn't reuse file descriptors from your callbacks unless you really know what you're doing.
 All of this is covered below in the API documentation.

 A bit of history for you.
 This code was originally a threadpool but I ran into limitations with using evented IO from threads because nothing is thread safe.
 You end up having to message a worker thread to safely update timers to avoid race conditions and dead locks.
 Which quickly becomes very inefficient and complex code.
 This is true of libuv, libevent, and libev in one form or another.
 The complexity began to outweigh the performance hit of forking.
 If you don't care about using and evented IO with libcurl then you can safely use a threadpool and its fast-enough.
 However you will need to use select with libcurls multi interface, which is older and slower than epoll, which libuv manages for us.
 In fact theres probably more asynchronous operations we could be using libuv for but aren't yet.